Digital Product Passport··13 min read

 How BrandedMark Fits

-BrandedMark was built for this exact transition.
-Every product in the BrandedMark platform already has a unique digital identity — a serial-tracked, GS1 Digital Link-compliant QR code that resolves to a rich, multi-stakeholder experience.
+BrandedMark was built for exactly this transition.
+Every product on the platform carries a unique digital identity — a serial-tracked, GS1 Digital Link-compliant QR code that resolves to a rich, multi-stakeholder experience from day one.

-When a consumer scans a BrandedMark-connected product, they see warranty registration, setup guides, troubleshooting, and spare parts ordering.
-When the regulatory requirements for their product category are finalised, the same data carrier serves the DPP data — materials, sustainability metrics, end-of-life instructions — alongside the existing customer experience.
+When a consumer scans a BrandedMark-connected product, they see warranty registration, setup guides, troubleshooting flows, and spare parts ordering.
+When the regulatory requirements for their product category are finalised, the same data carrier serves the required DPP data — materials composition, sustainability metrics, end-of-life instructions — alongside the existing customer experience.

 No separate compliance project.
-No new QR codes on the packaging.
+No new QR codes added to packaging.
 No duplicated infrastructure.
 The product already has a digital life.
-The DPP is simply a new layer within it.
+The DPP is simply a new layer within it — one that the platform is structured to absorb as delegated acts are published.
+Manufacturers gain compliance readiness and a direct customer channel from the same investment.

 Every product should have a digital life.
 The EU is about to require it.
 The question is whether you treat that as a burden — or as the foundation of a new kind of customer relationship.